waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as an impassable wall when approached from above.
 (Discovered on Route 19 at (6, 9)).
 - **Summer Beach House Trap:** The house on Route 19 at (6, 10) is a one-way trap.
 The entrance warp is one-way, and Fly cannot be used to escape.
 The intended solution is to walk *through* Pikachu to reach the southern exit warp.

+### D. Tile Mechanics & Traversal Rules
+- **ground / grass:** Standard walkable tiles.
+- **elevated_ground:** Walkable ground at a different elevation.
+Requires 'steps' to transition to/from 'ground'.
+- **steps:** Allows vertical movement between 'ground' and 'elevated_ground'.
+- **water:** Crossable using SURF.
+Currently acts as impassable.
+- **impassable:** Walls, objects, and other barriers that cannot be walked on.

-### D. Investigation & Hypothesis Log
+### E. Investigation & Hypothesis Log
 - **Current Plan:** Systematically explore the Safari Zone to find the 'SECRET HOUSE' (likely containing HM SURF) and the Warden's lost GOLD TEETH.
-I will prioritize exploring the western area first, as I was interrupted there last time.
+The GOLD TEETH are confirmed to be in the Safari Zone West area.

-### E. Defeated Bosses Log
+### F. Defeated Bosses Log
 - **Koga (Fuchsia Gym):** GOLBAT (Lv.
 42), MUK (Lv.
 42, knows MEGA DRAIN, ACID ARMOR), TENTACRUEL (Lv.
 41, knows SURF, ICE BEAM), VENOMOTH (Lv.
 43, knows PSYCHIC)

 ## III.
 System & Tool Development